 SOAN 272.
 Race and Ethnicity in the United States With the election of President Obama, many pundits declared we are now in a post-racial society.
 However, as social scientists, we know race continues to shape our lives.
 This course provides an overview of the study of race and ethnicity through a sociological framework.
 Primarily, we analyze race through the lens of inequality, analyzing how race intersects with gender and class to shape identity and opportunity.
 We also explore how racial groups are represented in the media.
 In addition, we examine the fluidity of racial categories, concluding with a discussion of interracial unions and the multiracial population in the United States.
 6 cr., SS, RAD; SI, IDS, WinterE.
 Raleigh

 SOAN 290.
 Guatemala Program: Directed Reading During winter break participants are asked to read selected works chosen to provide background on Guatemalan history, Mayan culture, and contemporary social issues in preparation for the field seminar.
 Students will write an integrative essay on this material and participate in discussions covering the readings during the first week of the program.
-2 cr., ND; NE, Not offered in 2012-2013.
+2 cr., ND; NE, WinterJ.
+Levi

 SOAN 331.
 Anthropological Thought and Theory A systematic introduction to the theoretical foundations of social and cultural anthropology with special emphasis given to twentieth century British, French and American schools.
 The course deals with such seminal figures as Morgan, Boas, Malinowski, Radcliffe-Brown, Levi-Straus, Harris, Sahlins, Bourdieu, Geertz, and Appadurai.
 The reading strikes a balance between ethnographic accounts and theoretical statements.
 Prerequisite: Sociology/Anthropology 110 or 111 or permission of the instructor.
 6 cr., SS, RAD; SI, IS, SpringJ.
 Levi

 SOAN 395.
 Ethnography of Reproduction This seminar explores the meanings of reproductive beliefs and practices in comparative perspective.
 Using ethnographies, it explores the relation between human and social reproduction.
 It focuses on (but is not limited to) ethnographic examples from the United States/Canada and from sub-Saharan Africa (societies with relatively low fertility and high utilization of technology and societies with mostly high fertility and low utilization of technology).
 Topics examined include fertility and birth, fertility rites, new reproductive technologies, abortion, population control, infertility, child survival and child loss.
 Prerequisites: Sociology and Anthropology 110 or 111; and 226, 260, or 262; or permission of the instructor.
-6 cr., SS, WR; SI, WR2, IS, SpringP.
-Feldman Savelsberg
+6 cr., SS, WR; SI, WR2, IS, Not offered in 2013-2014.

 SOAN 396.
-Advanced Sociological and Anthropological Writing This course explores different genres of writing and different audiences for writing in the social sciences, but it focuses particular attention on scholarly articles published in professional journals in sociology and anthropology.
-To that end, students both analyze sociological and anthropological articles (as facilitated by the instructor and guest presenters) and work on their own academic writing process (with the help of peer-review and instructor feedback).
-The writing itself is broken down into component elements (e.g., introductions, literature reviews, thesis statements, methods statements, presentation of argument with evidence, conclusions, and abstracts) on which students practice and revise their work.
-Prerequisite: Senior Sociology/Anthropology major or consent of the instructor.
-6 cr., SS, WR; SI, WR2, FallP.
-Feldman Savelsberg
+Advanced Sociological and Anthropological Writing This course explores different genres of writing and different audiences for writing in the social sciences, focusing particular attention on scholarly articles published in professional journals in sociology and anthropology.
+To that end, students both analyze sociological and anthropological articles regarding commonalities and differences in academic writing in our two sister disciplines.
+Students work on their own academic writing process (with the help of peer-review and instructor feedback).
+The writing itself is broken down into component elements on which students practice and revise their work.
+Prerequisite: Completion of Sociology/Anthropology 240 or submission of a topic statement in the preceding spring term and submission of a comps thesis proposal on the first day of fall term.
+Senior Sociology/Anthropology major or consent of the instructor.
+6 cr., SS, WR; SI, WR2, FallM.
+Sehgal